One Day in Munich: The Best Itinerary + Map, Tips & Guide

 An image of the roof and spire of St Peters church

-The Old Town Hall was once the seat of the Munich Municipality, until 1874 when the New Town Hall was being constructed.
+The Old Town Hall on Marienplatz was once the seat of the Munich Municipality, until 1874 when the New Town Hall was constructed.
 The Old Town hall was built between 1470 and 1480 in the Late Gothic style, however, the building was remodeled several times throughout the years and in 1864 could be seen in the Neo-Gothic style.
 Between 1877 and 1934, two tunnels were added through the building to allow the through-flow of traffic.

 This building played a key role in the Nazi’s seizure of power when Joseph Goebbels gave his infamous speech that inspired Kristallnacht, or ‘the night of broken glass’, on November 9th 1938.
 Kristallnacht is generally considered to be the start of the Holocaust, which the Nazis termed ‘the ultimate solution to the Jewish question’.